px0/wisp-compiler/README.md

 ```

 # Advanced usage
-To use the more advanced wisp features, you'll need to include the runtim, the sequence and string libraries into the page.
+To use the more advanced wisp features, you'll need to include the runtime, the sequence and string libraries into the page.
 This should be possible by including the `resources/wisp/{runtime,sequence,string}.js` files into the page (in this order).

+For caching reasons, you should probably just copy them into your `public` folder, but for convenience I am also exposing them as `wisp-runtime`, `wisp-sequence`, `wisp-string`, and altogether as `wisp-includes` functions that return these files as strings

+# Compiling wisp
+In the `resources/wisp` directory, run `make compiler` to re-compile the wisp compiler

 Copyright © 2018 Maximilian Gerlach